-rogramme's written cui riculum is well structured and fit-for-purpose The programme is suitably s tructured and coherently oriented towards the achievement by learners of its intended programme learning all its dimensions. g outcomes.
-The programme (including any stages and modules) is integrated in ogramme provides choice to enrolled learners so that they may align their learning ndividual educational and training needs. - ably structured and coherently oriented towards the achievement by learners of ning outcomes.
-The objectives and purposes staff. of each of the programme's elements are clear to learners and to the provider's The programme is structured and scheduled realistically based on sound educational and training principles.
-The curriculum is comprehene sively and systematically documented.
-The credit allocated to the programme is consistent with the difference between the entry standard and minimum intended programme learning outcomes.
-The credit allocated to each module is consistent with the difference between the module entry standard and minimum intended module learning outcomes. placement and work based phases are provided with the same rigour and nts.
-The programme duration (ex pressed in terms of time from initial enrolment to completion) and its fulltime equivalent contact time (exp ressed in hours) are consistent with the difference between the minimum entry standard and award standard and with the credit allocation. tory (yes, no, partially) Comment Yes The programme is suitably s intended programme learning all its dimensions.
-In so far as it is feasible the pro opportunities towards their in Each module and stage is suit the intended programme lear The objectives and purposes staff.
-The programme is structured The curriculum is comprehens The credit allocated to the p minimum intended programm The credit allocated to each r minimum intended module le Elements such as practice p attentiveness as other element The programme duration (exp equivalent contact time (exp standard and award standard tory (yes, no, partially)
+The programme's written curriculum is well structured and fit-for-purpose

+- a) The programme is suitably structured and coherently oriented towards the achievement by learners of its intended programme learning outcomes.
+The programme (including any stages and modules) is integrated in all its dimensions. - b) In so far as it is feasible the programme provides choice to enrolled learners so that they may align their learning opportunities towards their individual educational and training needs. - c) Each module and stage is suitably structured and coherently oriented towards the achievement by learners of the intended programme learning outcomes. - d) The objectives and purposes of each of the programme's elements are clear to learners and to the provider's staff. - e) The programme is structured and scheduled realistically based on sound educational and training principles. - f) The curriculum is comprehensively and systematically documented. - g) The credit allocated to the programme is consistent with the difference between the entry standard and minimum intended programme learning outcomes. - h) The credit allocated to each module is consistent with the difference between the module entry standard and minimum intended module learning outcomes. - i) Elements such as practice placement and work based phases are provided with the same rigour and attentiveness as other elements. - j) The programme duration (expressed in terms of time from initial enrolment to completion) and its fulltime equivalent contact time (expressed in hours) are consistent with the difference between the minimum entry standard and award standard and with the credit allocation.